milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 Maybe this is a form of procrastination, maybe it is a form of perfectionism, or maybe both.

 When I tried to get into some other project with languages I feel like I'm supposed to know (like Python, Java or to some degree C++ in my case), I would struggle with a similar thing.
-Maybe this could be attributed to some ideas from oop, but I always feel like unless I find the perfect representation, class hierarchy, uml diagram or whatever right away, the project was going to end in an utter mess.
+Maybe this could be attributed to some ideas from oop, but I always feel like unless I find the perfect representation, class hierarchy, UML diagram or whatever right away, the project was going to end in an utter mess.

 With Haskell, it seems I don't suffer from that.
 Maybe it's because I don't feel like I'm supposed to know what I'm doing in the first place.